ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

+* RefreshToken and AccessToken headers should be refresh-token and access-token
 * Have Cursor determine whether Zeroizing needs to be used anywhere else
 * Replace "budget" with "object" to make server agnostic (usable with different apps with similar data structure).
 "Category" and "entry" are agnostic enough as it is
 * BYTEA fields in db should have length limit check